square/connect-api-examples/README.md

 1. Click on the *Add Employee* button on the right side of the page

 1. You should see 2 available employees if you successfully ran the seeding command: *Amy Johnson* and *John Smith*.
-Choose either one of the them and click the *Save* button on the right bottom corner of the page
+Choose either one of the them and set optional configurations for the employee on the right-side panel, then click the *Save* button on the right bottom corner of the page

 1. You will get a pop up to *Start Your Free Trial of Appointments for Teams*.
 Click on the *Start Trial* button.
 Note that if you are in the `sandbox` environment you will not be charged